St. Louis Cardinals re-sign C Yadier Molina for 18th season

-ST. LOUIS (AP) The St. Louis Cardinals are bringing back catcher Yadier Molina for an 18th season, agreeing Monday to a $9 million, one-year deal with the nine-time Gold Glove winner.
+ST. LOUIS — The St. Louis Cardinals are bringing back catcher Yadier Molina for an 18th season, agreeing Monday to a $9 million, one-year deal with the nine-time Gold Glove winner.

 “We are excited to announce that we have agreed to terms with Yadier Molina on a new contract!” the team said in a statement.
 “We will have more details (Tuesday) on Yadi continuing his Cardinals legacy.”